alessandropisent/ML_Project/README.txt

+# A Tabular Q-learning and a Deep Q-Network approach for solving Taxi - Machine Learning Project

+**Presented by:**

+- Gloria Marinelli, 2054014
+- Alessandro Pisent, 2085678

+To install the dependencies:

-!pip install gymnasium torch tqdm moviepy pygame
+> !pip install gymnasium torch tqdm moviepy pygame